Domino-Blockchain/domichain/docs/src/developing/on-chain-programs/debugging.md

 extension.
 Open CodeLLDB Extension Settings.
 In Advanced settings change the value of `Lldb: Library` field to the path of `liblldb.so` (or liblldb.dylib on macOS).
-For example on Linux a possible path to Solana customized lldb can be `/home/<user>/.cache/solana/v1.33/platform-tools/llvm/lib/liblldb.so.` where `<user>` is your Linux system username.
+For example on Linux a possible path to Domichain customized lldb can be `/home/<user>/.cache/solana/v1.33/platform-tools/llvm/lib/liblldb.so.` where `<user>` is your Linux system username.
 This can also be added directly to `~/.config/Code/User/settings.json` file, e.g.